JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 {{< callout type="info" >}}
 A bearer token is the standard key for a protected endpoint, and while PocketBase gives you the key automatically, Flask and FastAPI make you build the lock and key system yourself.
 {{< /callout >}}

+### RSA vs SHA256

+SHA-256 and RSA are both cryptographic tools, but they serve fundamentally different purposes.
+The key difference is that **SHA-256 is a hashing algorithm**, while **RSA is an encryption algorithm.**

+Let's break down what that means.

+#### SHA-256: Hashing 🔒

+**SHA-256** (Secure Hash Algorithm 256-bit) is a one-way mathematical function.
+It takes any input—a text file, an image, or a long password—and produces a fixed-length string of 256 bits (or 64 hexadecimal characters), called a **hash** or **digest**.

+* **One-Way:** You can easily calculate the hash from the original data, but it's computationally infeasible to reverse the process and get the original data back from the hash.
+This makes it perfect for verifying data integrity.
+* **Unique Fingerprint:** Even a tiny change to the original data will result in a completely different hash.
+This property is used to verify that a file hasn't been tampered with.
+* **Example Use:** Password storage.
+A website stores the SHA-256 hash of your password instead of the password itself.
+When you log in, it hashes the password you enter and compares the new hash to the stored one.
+If they match, you're authenticated.
+Even if the database is breached, the attacker only gets the hashes, not the actual passwords.

+#### RSA: Encryption 🔑

+**RSA** (Rivest-Shamir-Adleman) is a two-way **asymmetric encryption** algorithm.
+It uses a **pair of keys**—a public key and a private key—to encrypt and decrypt data.

+* **Asymmetric:** The public key can be shared with anyone and is used for encryption, but only the corresponding private key can decrypt the data.
+This is the core of its security.
+* **Two-Way:** It's designed to be reversible.
+Data encrypted with the public key can be decrypted with the private key, and data encrypted with the private key can be decrypted with the public key.
+* **Example Use:** Secure communication.
+When you visit a secure website (using HTTPS), your browser uses the website's public key to encrypt a secret session key.
+That encrypted key is sent to the server, which is the only one with the private key to decrypt it.
+This allows for a secure, private communication channel.

+---

+The Combination: Digital Signatures ✍️

+In many real-world applications, SHA-256 and RSA are used together to create a **digital signature**.
+This process ensures both **data integrity** and **sender authenticity**.

+1.  **Hashing:** The sender takes a document and generates a SHA-256 hash of it.
+This creates a unique "fingerprint" of the document.
+2.  **Encryption:** The sender then **encrypts this hash using their own private RSA key**.
+The result is the digital signature.
+3.  **Verification:** The sender sends the original document and the digital signature to the recipient.
+4.  **Decryption & Comparison:** The recipient uses the sender's public RSA key to decrypt the signature, which reveals the original hash.
+The recipient then independently generates a new SHA-256 hash of the received document.
+5.  **Authenticity Check:** The recipient compares the two hashes.
+If they match, they can be sure that the document hasn't been tampered with and that it came from the rightful owner of the private key.

 ---